Gonzalo Higuain to Chelsea: Argentine striker flies to London to complete loan move | Goal.com

 Higuain flies to London to complete Chelsea loan move

-Gonzalo Higuain is travelling to London as he looks to finalise his loan move to Chelsea, Goal understands.
+Gonzalo Higuain has arrived in London as he looks to finalise his loan move to Chelsea, Goal understands.

 The Blues are hoping to have the deal completed before the 12pm (GMT) deadline on Wednesday that would allow him to feature against Tottenham in the Carabao Cup semi-final on Thursday.